vdaas/vald/CONTRIBUTING.md

    Please also refer [here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) for more details on setting up Git.

-1. Setup signing key on your development environment.
+1. Setup the signing key on your development environment.

-   Please refer [here](https://docs.github.com/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key) to configure the signing key.
+   Please refer to [here](https://docs.github.com/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key) to configure the signing key.

-   Vald recommends signing the commit to prove that the commit is actually came from you.
+   Vald recommends signing the commit to prove that the commit actually came from you.
 The reason is that it is easy to add anyone as an author of the commit, which can be used in hiding the author of malicious code.

 1. Fork Vald repository.